Mahdi-222/tally/README.md

 This is intentionally a CSV-in prototype.
-In a real deployment the ingestion step would connect directly to whatever system holds live invoice data, and the `mailto:` handoff would become a real sending integration (e.g. SendGrid, Resend, or the Gmail API) with a verified domain — keeping the same review-then-send flow.
+In a real deployment the ingestion step would connect directly to whatever system holds live invoice data, and the `mailto:` handoff would become a real sending integration (e.g. SendGrid, Resend, or the Gmail API) with a verified domain so we  keep the same process of reviewing and sending
-This demo focuses on the part that doesn't change regardless of the data source: the classification logic, the drafting, and the human review layer.

 ## Tools used